JoeyRussoniello/frosts/README.md

 ```ts
 const joined = df.merge(otherDf, ["EmployeeID"], "left");
 ```
+### `concat(other:DataFrame, columnSelection: ("inner"|"outer"|"left") = "outer")` - Append two DataFrames by concatenating their rows
+- `columnSelection = "outer"`: Default Behavior, Resulting DataFrame will have all columns from both DataFrames (filling missing values with null)
+- `columnSelection = "inner"`: Resulting DataFrame will only have columns with the same name
+- `columnSelection = "left"`: Resulting DataFrame will have all columns of this DataFrame, filling the other dataframe's missing values with null
 #### `.to_array(headers: boolean = true)` - Converts the entire DataFrame (with headers, by default) into a 2D string|number|boolean array
 #### `.to_json(headers: boolean = true)` - Converts the entire DataFrame (with headers, by defualt) into a JSON formatted string
 ### Supported Column Aggregation Methods